Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Background

 A variety of modern graph learning algorithms \cite{defferrard2017convolutional,gat,appnp,GCN,monti2016geometric,Fey/Lenssen/2019} replaced the traditional Euclidean convolution with a general concept of pulling that can be implemented on a graph.
 Among popular modern graph neural network architectures for computer vision tasks, we can find PointNet \cite{pointnet}, its successor PointNet++ \cite{qi2017pointnet} and DGCNN ~\cite{dgcnn}, which provides useful tools to convolve over a set of points.

-In this paper, the unit blocks we use are based on top of the graph convolution network \cite{GCN}, the vertices are points in space, and the features are alignment probabilities in between the source and the target.
+In this paper, the unit blocks we use are based on top of the graph convolution network \cite{GCN}, the vertices are points in space, edges are based on the input modality, which is the triangulation for meshes or euclidean nearest-neighbors for point clouds, and the features are alignment probabilities in between the source and the target.